 Third-party economic or market estimates discussed herein may or may not be realized and no opinion or representation is being given regarding such estimates.
 Target yields are based on current market conditions.
-There is no quarantee, and investors should not assume, that any estimates or target yields will be realized.
+There is no guarantee, and investors should not assume, that any estimates or target yields will be realized.

-Through December 31, 2023, the Index consists of 50% ICE BofA 1-3 Year US Municipal Securities Index and 50% the ICE BofA 3-7 Year US Municipal Securities Index.
-From January 1, 2024 and onward, the Index consists of ICE BofA 1-5 Year US Municipal Securities Index.
+Through December 31, 2023 the Index consists of 80% ICE BofA 3-7 Year US Municipal Securities Index and 20% ICE BofA 7-12 Year US Municipal Securities Index.
+From January 1, 2024 and onward, the Index consists of ICE BofA 2-12 Year US Municipal Securities Index.

-ICE BofA 1-5 Year US Municipal Securities Index is a subset of ICE BofA US Municipal Securities Index including all securities with a remaining term to final maturity less than 5 years.
-ICE BofA US Municipal Securities Index tracks the performance of US dollar denominated investment grade tax-exempt debt publicly issued by US states and territories, and their political subdivisions, in the US domestic market.
+ICE BofA 2-12 Year US Municipal Securities Index is a subset of ICE BofA US Municipal Securities Index including all securities with a remaining term to final maturity greater than or equal to 2 years and less than 12 years.
+ICE BofA US Municipal Securities Index tracks the performance of US dollar denominated investment grade tax-exempt debt publidy issued by US states and territories, and their political subdivisions, in the US domestic market.
 Qualifying securities must have at least one year remaining term to final maturity, at least 18 months to final maturity at the time of issuance, a fixed coupon schedule and an investment grade rating (based on an average of Moody's, S&P and Fitch).
 Minimum size requirements vary based on the initial term to final maturity at time of issuance.
 The index is rebalanced on the last calendar day of the month, based on information available up to and including the third business day before the last business day of the month.

-These benchmarks are unmanaged indices.
+The benchmark is an unmanaged blend of indices.
 NBIA advises according to the Portfolio characteristics which may differ from those of the benchmark.
 Additional disclosures for complete benchmark descriptions are available upon request.